 4. The new cloth options are so incredibly cute!
 When you put them on your baby, it's just as good as an adorable onesie, or better.

 5. I've heard some moms say that their babies get potty trained faster on cloth.
 Somehow the toddlers learn elimination communication faster in cloth diapers.

-The answers are not always black and white.
-For instance, there’s no exact perfect diaper for every single person.
-Every baby and every mother is going to be different and have different preferences, so there will be some trial and error before you find the best fit for your individual baby.
+Sorry, but this is not the answer you're going to want to hear... there's no one perfect diaper for every single baby.
+Every baby and every parent is going to be different and have different preferences, so there will be some trial and error before you find the best fit for your individual baby.

-As your baby grows, you will need a different size diaper.
-During the night, you will need a more absorbent diaper.
-There are many different brands that specialize in each of these needs.
+As your baby grows, you will often need a different size diaper.
+During the night, you will usually need a more absorbent diaper, especially if you breastfeed at night and fill the baby with liquids.

 The grossest thing to think about is throwing poopy diapers directly in your wash and then just crossing your fingers that there's no poop on your favorite sweater that you put in the next wash.
 Don't worry-- millions of people clean their diapers in their laundry machines and they don't walk around with poop on their socks.
 If you follow the instructions, the washer will do its job.

 As far as cleaning diapers, you really can throw them in the washer.
 Usually you’ll do a rinse cycle first to clean the guck off and then do a regular wash.
 And there are plenty of organic, vegan detergents available to wash away all the grime.